digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/app-builder/share.md

 ### Customizing the app URL

-By default, ToolJet will generate a unique URL for your application.
+By default, JumpStart will generate a unique URL for your application.
 However, you also have the option to edit the slug of the URL to make it more customized and user-friendly.

 <div style={{textAlign: 'center'}}>